Annie Ernaux wins Nobel Prize in literature for her 'uncompromising' work on family, class and gender – KION546

 She was given the prestigious award “for the courage and clinical acuity with which she uncovers the roots, estrangements and collective restraints of personal memory.”

-Ernaux’s work is closely inspired by her own life, and mediates on family, class, politics and gender.
+Ernaux’s work is closely inspired by her own life, and contemplates family, class, politics and gender.

 “Her work is uncompromising and written in plain language, scraped clean,” Anders Olsson of the Swedish Academy said on Thursday as he announced her accolade.